JonathanBonnaud/bricklink-notion-integration/README.md

 # bricklink-notion-integration

-Notion integration with BrickLink data
+Notion integration with BrickLink data.
+The integration allows you to keep track of your Lego collection in Notion.

 ## Set up Database